uviclibraries/gen-ai-research/2-prompt-inter.md

 - New prompt: `Explain La Niña and its impact on global weather patterns.
 Provide sources.`

 8) **Assign a useful role**

-You are the head of a creative department at an ad agency.
+- Role: `You are the head of a creative department at an ad agency.`
-Action: Brainstorm 5 campaign taglines for <product>.
+- Action: `Brainstorm 5 campaign taglines for <product>.`
-Constraints: Family-friendly; avoid superlatives; 6 words max per tagline.
+- Constraints: `Family-friendly; avoid superlatives; 6 words max per tagline.`

 9) **Image generation (availability varies by tool/tier)**
 - Try **[Meta.ai](https://meta.ai){:target="_blank" rel="noopener"}** or **[Copilot](https://copilot.microsoft.com){:target="_blank" rel="noopener"}**.
 - Prompt: `Create an image of a Grade 2 student learning about the weather in a classroom.`
-  Check for artifacts (extra fingers, text gibberish, anatomy errors) before using.
+- Constraints: `Check for artifacts (extra fingers, text gibberish, anatomy errors) before using.`

 > **Badge evidence:** capture a screenshot of your own image prompt + output.